unparalleled-js/docs-1/connectors/mssql/best-practices.md

     </tr>
     </tr>
        <td>The use of a batch trigger, followed by all required batch actions.
 A separate recipes can be used with a single row action and single row actions.</td>
       <td>Using this method is allows records to be processed concurrently.
 This allows errors to be contained at a recipe level and only affect the steps that follow after it.
 In cases where steps are independent of each other and one need not be completed before the other can begin, this might be the best solution.
-This fits in the best with more complex workflows where seperating recipes based on their data types and business needs makes recipes easier to maintain and efficient as mentioned earlier.
+This fits in the best with more complex workflows where seperating recipes based on their data types and business needs makes recipes easier to maintain and efficient as mentioned earlier.<br><br>
         <details><summary><u>Business use case example</u></summary>
         New records in a table could signify new customer sign ups for a free trial for your product.
 You hope to add them in batches to a drip campaign as well as send their details individually over to your sales team for followups.
 Given both cases are not dependent on each other and both can be accomplished without diminishing the other's effectiveness, this workflow could and should be accomplished as separate recipes to minimise the impact if failed job runs on business.
         </details>